What Is Concrete Thinking Versus Abstract Thinking?

 Online therapy to address abstract and concrete thought patterns

-If you are working to find new methods of cognition as a concrete thinker, it may be challenging to physically leave the house to seek support if it might interrupt your routine.
+If you are working to find new methods of cognition as a concrete thinker, it may be challenging to physically leave the house to seek support as it might interrupt your routine.
 In these cases, online therapy through an online counseling provider like BetterHelp may allow you to receive convenient and flexible services via a smart device in your own home.
 Your counselor can also be available via in-app messaging for additional support in more challenging moments, should you need it.
 This type of flexibility may be unavailable in specific in-person therapeutic formats.

 Takeaway